NikolasRupp/MMM-weconnectid/README.md

 - [Tested with](#tested-with)
 - [Pictures](#pictures)

-## I currently don't have a MM so notify me when something is not working.
-Feel free to send an merge request
+## I currently don't have a MM.
+Notify me when something is not working.
+Feel free to send a merge request

 ## Alternative